 All financial institutions offering FMDs must report to the Department of Agriculture and Water Resources (the department) on their FMD holdings.
 A report for a month must be submitted within 10 days after the end of the month.
 For example, the report for May 2016 is due to the department no later than close of business on 10 June 2016.

-If a financial institution ceases holding FMDs, they are no longer obliged to submit FMD reports to the department.
-However, the financial institution’s obligation to submit FMD reports will resume if they hold FMDs again in future.
+If a financial institution ceases holding FMDs, it is no longer obliged to submit FMD reports to the department.
+However, the financial institution’s obligation to submit FMD reports will resume if it holds FMDs again in future.